Techno Kitten Adventure: Gameplay

 The next year, on March 27, 2012, another free update was released for the Xbox Indie Games version of the game, which included another new level called the Popaganda Pack.
 The Popaganda Pack featured artwork from American pop artist Ron English.
 The new pack featured famous works by English, such as Grin and McSupersize turned into Kittehs for the game.
 The level introduced sequences such as blurring the screen almost entirely, flashing the hazards on and off, waving the screen, making the player slower, and covering the screen with inverted polka dots.
 The kittens introduced in this level are the Alien Kitteh (start-off), the Grin Kitteh (unlocked at 40,000 P), and the MC Kitteh (unlocked at 60,000 P).
 A kitten was also released for each one of the other packs, as well.
 For the Dream Pack, it was the Mermaid Kitteh (unlocked at 80,000 P), for the Meat Pack it was the Burger Kitteh (unlocked at 80,000 P), for the Lava Pack it was the Dragon Kitteh (unlocked at 80,000 P), and for the Cloud Pack it was the Death Kitteh (unlocked at 80,000 P).

 On June 12, 2012, 21st Street Games announced its then-newest then-upcoming pack for Techno Kitten Adventure called the Nyan Cat Pack.
 The new pack, previewed in a trailer on the 21st Street Games Facebook, features Nyan Cat, Tac Nayn, and Gameboy Cat all as playable characters.
 The Nyan Cat Pack also features original artwork made specifically for the level as well as new gameplay elements such as the screen flipping upside down during play.
-The game originally contained a playable Nyan Cat as of July 15, 2011 but it was removed due to legal issues.
+The game originally contained a playable Nyan Cat as of July 15, 2011 but it was removed due to rights issues.
 These issues have since been resolved and Nyan Cat made his return to the game in the summer of 2012.